-- A train-the-trainers seminar will be held for people wanting to become instructors in the Open Fun Football Schools approach (how to use grassroots football as a vehicle for integration, peaceful inter-ethnic relations and social change).
+- A train-the-trainers seminar will be held for Open Fun Football Schools instructors on how to use grassroots football to encourage integration, peaceful inter-ethnic relations and social change.

-- A three-day capacity-building seminar for voluntary coaches will be conducted by the youth football ambassadors and relevant international CCPA staff.
+- A two-day capacity-building seminar for voluntary coaches as well as on-the-job training will be run by the youth football instructors and international CCPA staff.

-- A five-day Open Fun Football Schools course will be offered to vulnerable, socially challenged and isolated children.
+- A five-day Open Fun Football Schools course will be offered for vulnerable, socially vulnerable and isolated children.

-- The youth football ambassadors will hold health and hygiene training on water-borne diseases and other related illnesses, which, after poor nutrition, are the leading causes of human suffering and death in South Sudan.
+- The young volunteer coaches will hold health and hygiene training on Covid-19, water-borne diseases and other related illnesses, which are among the leading causes of human suffering and death in South Sudan.

-- 16 young people trained to become instructors and football ambassadors.
+- Sixteen young people are to be trained to become instructors and football instructors.

-- 1,600 children aged between 6 and 12, with a minimum of 50% girls participating, will be recruited to participate in the five-day Open Fun Football Schools courses (eight festivals, each comprising 200 children).
+- Some 2,000 children aged between 6 and 12, of whom a minimum of 50% are to be girls, are to take part in five-day Open Fun Football Schools courses, with eight festivals to be held.

-- The Open Fun Football Schools process is formalised and operational providing a sustainable support structure for the volunteer-led sports activities.
+- The Open Fun Football Schools approach is to be formalised and implemented, providing a sustainable support structure for volunteer-led sports activities.

-- The young football ambassadors will be trained in health and hygiene in a train-the-trainers event.
+- The young football instructors and coaches are to be trained in health and hygiene.

-- 194 voluntary coaches and assistant coaches will be trained by the instructors in health and hygiene.
+- A further 194 voluntary coaches and assistant coaches are to be trained by the instructors in health and hygiene.